History of the Southern Pacific Railroad

-The history of the Southern Pacific stretches from 1865 to 1998.
-For the main page, see Southern Pacific Transportation Company; for the former holding company, see Southern Pacific Rail Corporation.
+The history of the Southern Pacific ("SP") stretched from 1865 to 1998.

 The Southern Pacific was represented by three railroads.
 The original company was called Southern Pacific Railroad, the second was called Southern Pacific Company and the third was called Southern Pacific Transportation Company.
 The third Southern Pacific railroad, the Southern Pacific Transportation Company, is now operating as the current incarnation of the Union Pacific Railroad.

 Origins

-One of the original ancestor-railroads of SP, the Galveston and Red River Railway (GRR), was chartered on 11 March 1848, by Ebenezer Allen, although the company did not become active until 1852, after a series of meetings at Chappell Hill, Texas, and Houston, Texas.
+One of the original ancestor-railroads of SP, the Galveston and Red River Railway (GRR), was chartered on March 11, 1848, by Ebenezer Allen, although the company did not become active until 1852, after a series of meetings at Chappell Hill, Texas, and Houston, Texas.
 The original aim was to construct a railroad from Galveston Bay to a point on the Red River near a trading post known as Coffee's Station.
 Ground was broken in 1853.
 The GRR built 2 mi of track in Houston in 1855.
-Track laying began in earnest in 1856 and on 1 September 1856, GRR was renamed the Houston and Texas Central Railway (H&TC).
+Track laying began in earnest in 1856 and on September 1, 1856, GRR was renamed the Houston and Texas Central Railway (H&TC).
 SP acquired H&TC in 1883 but it continued to operate as a subsidiary under its own management until 1927, when it was leased to another SP-owned railroad, the Texas and New Orleans Railroad.

-The Buffalo Bayou, Brazos and Colorado Railway (BBB&C), was chartered in Texas on 11 February 1850 by a group that included General Sidney Sherman.
+The Buffalo Bayou, Brazos and Colorado Railway (BBB&C), was chartered in Texas on February 11, 1850, by a group that included General Sidney Sherman.
 BBB&C was the first railroad to commence operation in Texas and the first component of SP to commence operation.
 Surveying of the route alignment commenced at Harrisburg, Texas, in 1851 and construction between Houston and Alleyton, Texas, commenced later that year.
 The first 20 mi of track opened in August 1853.

 Southern Pacific Railroad and Southern Pacific Company

 The original SP was founded in San Francisco in 1865, by a group of businessmen led by Timothy Phelps with the aim of building a rail connection between San Francisco and San Diego, California.
 The company was purchased in September 1868 by a group of businessmen known as the Big Four: Charles Crocker, Leland Stanford, Mark Hopkins, Jr. and C. P. Huntington.
 The Big Four had, in 1861, created the Central Pacific Railroad (CPRR).
-CPRR was merged into SP in 1870.